 Fennel bulb is a vegetable that has a sweet taste with crunchiness that makes it refreshing when eaten raw or when used in salads or salsas.

-Fennel may be white or pale green and the stalks have feathery green leaves.
+Fennel may be white or pale green and the stalks have “hairy” green leaves.
 Together with carrots, parsley, dill and coriander, fennel belongs to the Umbellifereae family.

-Fennel is very rich in vitamin A, C and many of the B vitamins.
-It is an excellent dietary fiber, contains potassium, folate, molybdenum and manganese.
-Minerals like phosphorous, calcium, iron and copper can also be found in fennel.
+Fennel is very rich in vitamin A, C, K and many of the B vitamins.
+It is an excellent dietary fiber, contains potassium, calcium, magnesium, manganese, folate, molybdenum and manganese.
+Minerals like phosphorous, iron, zinc and copper can also be found in fennel.

 The high concentration of essential oils in fennel gives it the aromatic fragrant and flavor.
 The anti-fungal and anti-bacterial properties in fennel make it very useful in relieving many common ailments: